alfredangelov/MigrationToolkitVCF/Readme.md

 ```

 > **Note:**
-> Do not commit your `migration.config.json` or any sensitive JSON files.
+> Do not commit your `shared\migration.config.json` or any sensitive JSON files.
 The `.gitignore` is configured to prevent this.

 ## Output Files

+All output files are now organized in the `export/` folder:

-- `export_metadata.json` — Audit and export metadata
+- `export/export_metadata.json` — Audit and export metadata
-- `folder-import-summary.json` — Folder import results
+- `export/folder-import-summary.json` — Folder import results
-- `vm-relocation-summary.json` — VM relocation results
+- `export/vm-relocation-summary.json` — VM relocation results
-- `template-restore-summary.json` — Template restoration results
+- `export/template-restore-summary.json` — Template restoration results
-- `migration-summary.json` — Final migration summary
+- `export/migration-summary.json` — Final migration summary

 ## Authors